news

 Screen 15 - Creating and filling a table

-When checking a new table, we won't find the new table until we update the serverspace database.
-We click on the database with the right mouse button and select Refresh (see Screen 16).
+When checking for a new table, we will not find the new table until we update the serverspacedb database.

 Database update